HSF/hsf.github.io/organization/_posts/2019/2019-08-29-coordination.md

 ### <span dir="ltr">Reconstruction and Software Triggers</span>
-  - <span dir="ltr">At the last coordination meeting, we floated the idea of involving other communities (dark matter, GW, ) to understand what their software needs are and if there are points in common</span>
+  - <span dir="ltr">At the last coordination meeting, we floated the idea of involving other communities (dark matter, GW, etc.) to understand what their software needs are and if there are points in common</span>
       - <span dir="ltr">We have the chance to do it “live” (+Vidyo) at